Mantan21/Genshin-Impact-Wish-Simulator/README.md

 ## Deployment

-Before Deploy to online server, please setup the environment variables by renaming file `.env.example` to `.env`, please change the variables if needed.
+Before Deploy to online server, please setup the environment variables by renaming file `.env.example` to `.env` and change the variables if needed.
-After that, if you want to serve some assets through cdn, you can set your Github informations that you use to save your assets.
-The site will use free cdn service for free, if you want to use another cdn service, please do setup yourself
+Then, if you want to serve some assets through cdn, please provide your Github Repo's informations that you use to save your assets, simply you can fork this repository then put your github username to environment variables.

+The site will use [jsDelivr](https://www.jsdelivr.com/) free cdn service.
+You also can use another CDN Service like [Statically](https://statically.io/) and [PageCDN](https://pagecdn.com/) for free or use paid service from Azure, AWS and GCP, but You must to setup the configuration yourself.

 ---